Azure/autorest.typescript/test/rlcIntegration/generated/report/README.md

 ### ReportClient

-`ReportClient` is the primary interface for developers using the ZzzReport client library.
-Explore the methods on this client object to understand the different features of the ZzzReport service that you can access.
+`ReportClient` is the primary interface for developers using the Report client library.
+Explore the methods on this client object to understand the different features of the Report service that you can access.